Hit enter after type your search item

 Bootstrap 4 color classes for buttons

 Until now, you can see the pattern of coloring in Bootstrap.
-We have seen, the text can be colored by using contextual names by using text-[context class].
+We have seen that the text can be colored by using contextual names by using text-[context class].
 Similarly, replace the “text” by “bg” for setting the background colors.

 The buttons can also be colored in the same way in Bootstrap.
-Just replace the “text” or “bg” in above classes by “btn” and the same standard colors will be applied to buttons.
+Just replace the “text” or “bg” in the above classes with “btn” and the same standard colors will be applied to buttons.

 The following button classes are available in Bootstrap version 4: